angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 are no attempts to support Brainstorm, there's still plenty of copies of :card[Spoils of the Vault].
 There are, however, protection spells maindeck.
 The Thoughtseizes are, in my opinion, the best option for this slot.
-They can be cast off ritual mana which makes them a vast improvement over the Chants eg.
+They can be cast off ritual mana which makes them a vast improvement over the Chants (e.g.
-:card[Orim's Chant] and :card[Silence], I've tried previously.
+:card[Orim's Chant], :card[Silence]) I've tried previously.
 Not needing three different colors of mana on your combo turn, which is frequently turn 1, is a huge boon in terms of being able to go fast, safely.
 Thoughtseize can also discard your own Echoes, which has come up a few times.
 We just ignore the life